GoogleCloudPlatform/webapp2/docs/guide/handlers.rst

 .. note::
-   We avoid using the term `view` because it is often confused with the `View` definition of the classic `MVC` pattern.
+   We avoid using the term `view` because it is often confused with the `View` definition from the classic `MVC` pattern.
 Django prefers to call its `MVC` implementation `MTV` (model-template-view), so `view` may make sense in their terminology.
-Still, we think that the term can cause unnecessary confusion and prefer to use `handler` instead, as in webapp.
+Still, we think that the term can cause unnecessary confusion and prefer to use `handler` instead, like in other Python frameworks (webapp, web.py or Tornado, for instance).
 In essence, though, they are synonyms.

 Overriding __init__()